thosgood/this-weeks-finds/markdown/week14.md

 In the following paper:

-1) Skein theory and Turaev-Viro invariants, by Justin Roberts, Pembroke College preprint, April 14, 1993 (Roberts is at J.D.Roberts@pmms.cam.ac.uk)
+1) "Skein theory and Turaev-Viro invariants", by Justin Roberts, Pembroke College preprint, April 14, 1993 (Roberts is at `J.D.Roberts@pmms.cam.ac.uk`)

 Roberts *almost* claims to show that the Crane-Yetter invariant is trivial in the same sense, namely that the partition function of any